What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 | REC Group | Approved cleaning section specifies no mechanical force beyond soft brush |

-- Moisture ingress → cell corrosion
+- Moisture ingress leading to cell corrosion

 - Delamination of EVA encapsulant